verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] Detail oriented while also seeing the big picture.
 - [ ] The bank account is looking rather grim.
 - [ ] I'm upset that you are this pretty in person
+- [ ] A human, disguised as a book shop.